-This option is for students who plan to pay all or a portion of their educational costs without alternative funding.
-Payment is due 14 days prior to class/session start.
+This option is for students who plan to pay all or a portion of their education costs without alternative funding.
+Payment is due 45 days after class/session start.

 Organizational Tuition Assistance

 There are two categories students can use under this option.